qrbounty/qrbounty.github.io/_posts/2019-12-26-minecraft-jars.md

 4. [Lessons Learned](#lessons-learned)

 ## The Situation
 I play Minecraft with my wife on our own private server running Forge.
 We're playing the current version (1.15.1) but a lot of mods are currently still on previous versions, namely 1.14.
 I recently decided to try getting the ["Extra Bows" mod][1] (for 1.14) loaded because I was hoping it was simple enough to be natively compatible.
 It worked perfectly, except the little part where the entire server and all of the clients get a fatal error when someone actually tries to _fire a bow_.
-Minor detail, I know.
+Minor detail.

 ![The game freezes when firing an arrow](/assets/images/2019-12-26/before.gif){: .center-image }

-At this point I figured I'd pull down the source, make some edits, and compile as needed, however the source code was nowhere to be found in the official mod repository.
-Great.
+At this point I figured I'd pull down the source, make some edits, and compile as needed, however the source code was nowhere to be found in the official mod repository...

 For some reason I was hellbent on making this mod work, probably because I had a stack of 10 or 15 other mods I wanted that weren't compatible yet.
 I don't code in Java much anymore but I've messed with .jar files in the past, mostly just to try to decompile and analyze, not patch.
 This time around I didn't want to have to try to fully decompile, edit, and recompile since I don't have any Java dev tools installed, and because it sounded like a fun little challenge get things working without the source.